jeremyNg/shell-novice/_episodes/05-pipefilter.md

 We can also use `-w` to get only the number of words, or `-c` to get only the number of characters.

+## Redirection in Linux
 Which of these files is shortest?
-It's an easy question to answer when there are only six files, but what if there were 6000?
+Its an easy question to answer when there are only six files, but what if there were 6000?

 Our first step toward a solution is to run the command:

 ~~~